 Riddles serve to pull us together.
 Throughout human history, riddles have been a part of life.
-All cultures have them and many riddles have been shared across cultures and languages.
-The riddle of the sphinx comes from Greece originally but versions can also be found from Estonia and even on the Marshall Islands.
-This connection with people across cultural and linguistic divides helps us to understand them and to see how similar they are to us. it transforms them in our minds from the Other to the Same.
+All cultures have riddles and many have been shared across cultures and languages.
+The riddle of the sphinx comes from Greece originally, but versions can also be found from Estonia and even on the Marshall Islands.
+This connection with people across cultural and linguistic divides helps us to understand them and to see how similar they are to us.
+It transforms them in our minds from the Other to the Same.
 Riddles even bridge the gap of time.
 As long as there as been English there has been people telling riddles in English.
 But going back to the dawn of written language we even have riddles from the ancient Sumerians.
 Here’s an example:

 A house based on a foundation like the skies